azarSarikhani/amazon-playwright-test-automation/README.md

 ```bash
 docker compose up --build
 ```
 To see the HTML report of the tests ran in docker go to http://localhost:9323 on your favorate browser.
+Docker container remains running until you kill the process using for instance Ctrl+C.